Database Explorer

 .
 If multiple possible connections

-The linking column can be explicitly specified in parentheses:
+The joining column can be explicitly specified in parentheses:

 // Finds authors who translated a book with 'PHP' in the title